Rookeh/teslachargemate/README.md

 Simply build and run on your desired platform.

-Ideally, use the included Dockerfile to deploy in the same environment as your TeslaMate installation.
+Alternatively, grab the latest image from the releases page and deploy in the same environment as your TeslaMate installation.

 ## Requirements